William J. Justice: Auxiliary Bishop of San Francisco

-On April 10, 2008, Pope Benedict XVI appointed Justice as the titular bishop of Matara de Proconsolari and as an auxiliary bishop for the Archdiocese of San Francisco.
+On April 10, 2008, Pope Benedict XVI appointed Justice as the titular bishop of Matara de Proconsolari and as an auxiliary bishop of San Francisco.
 He was consecrated by Archbishop George Niederauer on May 28, 2008, at the Cathedral of Saint Mary of the Assumption in San Francisco.
+His co-consecrators were Bishop John Wester and Bishop Randolph Calvo.

-While he was episcopal vicar for clergy, Justice also served as vicar general of the Archdiocese.
+While he was episcopal vicar for clergy, Justice also served as vicar general of the archdiocese.
 Justice was a trustee of St. Patrick Seminary.
 He chaired three archdiocesan boards: the Priest Personnel Board, the Ongoing Formation Board, and the Priests' Retirement Board.
 Justice chaired the Priests' Council from September 2006 to June 2007 and took part in the Alliance of Mission District Catholic Schools while pastor of Mission Dolores Basilica Parish.

+Retirement

 On November 16, 2017, Pope Francis accepted Justice's letter of resignation as auxiliary bishop of San Francisco; he had reached the mandatory retirement age of 75.